pwighton/ci-qms/QM-001--QualityManual.md

 the performance, effectiveness, and/or safety of medical devices.
 Therefore the following standards and guidance documents are not considered by this QMS

--   ISO 14155: *Clinical investigation* of medical devices for human subjects
+-   ISO-14155: *Clinical investigation* of medical devices for human subjects

 ## 3.0 REFERENCES, TERMS AND ACRONYMS